otterclean/otterclean/README.md

 ## Acknowledgments

-- Inspired by CleanMyMac
 - Built with Python and curses
 - Thanks to all contributors who participate in this project

 ## Disclaimer

 This software is provided as-is, and users are advised to use it at their own risk.
 Always ensure you have backups before performing system cleanup operations.
 ```

-This README now reflects an open-source project similar to CleanMyMac but for terminal use.
-It includes sections on features, installation, usage, contributing guidelines, a roadmap for future development, and appropriate disclaimers.
-You can further customize this README to match the specific details and goals of your project.